Who can take CLEP at Shepherd University?

-- Candidates with disabilities who require accommodations must make arrangements well in advance of the test date.
+- Candidates with disabilities who require accommodations must make arrangements at least two weeks in advance of the test date.

 - Examinations taken before October 17, 2014 may not be repeated within six months of the testing date.
 Examinations taken on October 17, 2014 or later may not be repeated within three months of the testing date.
 Scores on tests repeated during this waiting period will be cancelled and test fees forfeited.